 Then as the dasher continues to rotate, the new ice crystals are scraped away again.
 And so it goes on, with more ice being distributed throughout the mix as it cools down.

 2. Adds air to the mixture

-The blades of the dasher also push pockets of air into the mixture.
-Then as they turn, the blades break these pockets into smaller and smaller air bubbles which are evenly distributed throughout the mix.
+The movement of the dasher also forces pockets of air into the mixture.
+Then as they turn, the blades break these pockets of air into smaller and smaller air bubbles which are evenly distributed throughout the mix.